Gene Weltfish: Education

 During this time, she married fellow graduate student Alexander Lesser, who also studied with Boas and became an anthropologist studying Siouan-speaking tribes.
 They were married for 15 years.
 Their daughter Ann was born in 1931.
 The two did their first field work together in Oklahoma, working on Siouan kinship systems.

 Happening to meet Henry Moses, a Pawnee in New York, Weltfish decided to study his tribe as the subject of her dissertation.
 She traveled to the reservation in Oklahoma, where tribal members still mostly spoke Pawnee language.
 Weltfish had not previously studied that language but learned it during her years of studies.
 She focused on the study of aesthetics and craftsmanship, learning the art of basket-making, which was practiced exclusively by Pawnee women.
 Her doctoral dissertation from Columbia was titled The Interrelation of Technique and Design in North American Basketry.
 She completed her dissertation in 1929, but did not formally receive her Ph.D. until 1950.
 At that time Columbia modified its policy requiring that grad students pay to publish dissertations (at a cost of $4,000) and began accepting copies of mimeographed theses.

 Career at Columbia University

 In 1935 Weltfish was invited by Boas to teach at Columbia.
 She stayed on a year-to-year appointment until 1953.
-Among her students at Columbia was Eleanor Leacock and Vera Mae Green.
+Among her students at Columbia were Eleanor Leacock and Vera Mae Green.
 Columbia University never granted Weltfish tenure, most likely because of a long-standing practice of discrimination against women.
 In 1938 Ruth Benedict was the first woman to achieve tenure at Columbia but did not receive a full professorship until 1948, months before her death.
 She intervened on behalf of Weltfish at a board meeting, when the trustees were considering terminating the younger woman's employment.